Students of the MA African Studies. Others after consultations with the instructor.

 African studies is a multi- and inter-disciplinary field of knowledge production.
-This means that students have to learn different “languages” of doing research that are accompanied by different theories, methodologies and methods.
+This means that students have to learn a variety of academic “languages” that are accompanied by different theories, methodologies and methods.
 In this course we will discuss these languages and see how we apply them to understand a problem, or an object of study.
 In our curriculum we aim at acquaintance with the following disciplines that combine in different interdisciplinary fields: History, Politics, Economics, Geography, Literature studies, Cultural studies, Linguistics, Anthropology.
 The interdisciplinary combinations that we put central are: political history; geography and economics; Cultural studies (includes also literature/film/media studies); Socio-linguistics and Media studies.

 Upon successful completion of this course, the student has obtained:

 a.
 Africa studies and interdisciplinarity and epistemologies that go with it

 c.
 Knowledge of digital skills and digital learning environment